 2. Enhanced Hygiene and Sanitizing

-The primary methods of COVID virus transmission are by droplets (cough or sneeze) and aerosols (breathing), followed by contact at a much reduced risk.
-We’re controlling the virus with antiseptics, wearing a suitable mask, and by making sure the air is continuously exchanged and filtered using existing and auxiliary equipment.
+The primary methods of COVID virus transmission are by droplets (cough or sneeze) and aerosols (breathing).
+We’re controlling the virus with antiseptics, masking, and by making sure the air is continuously exchanged and filtered using existing and auxiliary equipment.

 - The instructor always wears a mask.
 Clients are requested to do so as well.
 Pleated masks are available on request.